piotrmski/w13asm/README.md

 W16 is an imaginary microarchitecture and ISA designed with extreme minimalism in mind.
 Full details can be found at [https://github.com/piotrmski/w16sim](https://github.com/piotrmski/w16sim).

 The word size is 8 bits.
 2<sup>13</sup> memory addresses are addressable.
 One general purpose register is available.
-Bit and byte order are little-endian.
+Byte order is little-endian.

 Eight instructions are available, exclusively in absolute addressing mode.
 All instructions are two words wide and follow the same format: